evmcnb/quartz/content/Full/Crohn's Disease.md

 tags: [Gastroenterology]
 title: "Crohn's Disease"
 date created: Tuesday, August 1st 2023, 5:40:21 pm
-date modified: Saturday, May 2nd 2026, 11:10:24 am
+date modified: Tuesday, May 19th 2026, 1:35:39 pm
 date: 2023-09-18
 ---

 The inflammatory bowel diseases (IBD), [[Full/Ulcerative Colitis]] and Crohn's disease are chronic autoimmune relapsing and remitting inflammation of the intestine.

-Can effect any part of GI tract from mouth to anus Crohn’s is also associated with **_strictures_** and **_fistulas_**.
+Can effect any part of GI tract from mouth to anus, most common in terminal ileum Crohn’s is also associated with **_strictures_** and **_fistulas_**.
 More difficult to manage due to this